 Remember, kids run away from problems they can’t handle.
 It’s in our culture.
 Adolescents often see running away as a way to achieve a sense of power and independence.
 They don’t understand that it’s false power and independence, however, because they can’t take care of themselves in a legitimate way on the streets.
 Still, those feelings can be very ingrained for some kids.
 Personally, I think the most important thing for a child to learn is how to solve his problems differently.
 Your child is going to have to face whatever he’s avoiding eventually, and it’s of the utmost importance that he understands that critical life lesson: “Eventually, you’re going to have to face this.”

 When your child is out on the streets, you feel powerless, afraid and isolated.
 And if they decide to come home, your joy can quickly turn to dread as you see them fall into the old patterns of behavior that caused them to run in the first place.
-Look for Part II of "Running Away" in Empowering Parents the week of October 12th.
-James will tell you more about what you can do when your under-age child runs away, and how to handle their behavior— and give them consequences— when they come home.
+In Part II of “Running Away” James explains what you can do when your under-age child runs away, and how to handle their behavior— and give them consequences— when they come home.